A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Introduction

-To our knowledge, the present paper is the first work about hydrodynamics of an interacting particle system evolving in an infinite volume with boundary stochastic reservoirs and leading to a system of reaction-diffusion equations.\\ Our set-up is the following.
-The non-conservative system that we consider evolves in the infinite cylinder $\Lambda_N=\{-N,\cdots,N\}\times \mathbb Z^{d-1}$.
-In the bulk of $\Lambda_N$, particles evolve according to the superposition of the CPRS and of an exchange dynamics.
-The latter satisfies a detailed balance condition with respect to a family of Gibbs measures.
-The reservoirs defining the movements of populations at the boundary $\Gamma_N$ of $\Lambda_N$ are modelled by a reversible birth and death process.\\ Our key tools to establish hydrodynamic limits will be first the analysis of the specific entropy and the specific Dirichlet form in infinite volume, then the use of couplings to derive hydrodynamics by going from systems evolving in large finite volume to systems in infinite volume.
+Our key tools to establish hydrodynamic limits will be first the analysis of the specific entropy and the specific Dirichlet form \textit{in infinite volume} (to our knowledge, such an analysis is carried out in infinite volume with reservoirs for the first time), then the use of couplings to derive hydrodynamics by going from systems evolving in a large but finite volume to systems in infinite volume.
+Here by a large finite volume, we mean the cylinder with a length $M_N$ (to be precised later on) large with respect to $N$.
+The definition of our dynamics will enable us to use basic coupling, which is not always possible (we refer to \cite{gs, bo} for dynamics requiring more intricate couplings).
 Finally we prove uniqueness of weak solutions to the limiting system of reaction-diffusion equations. \\ \\ The paper is organized as follows.
-In Section \ref{sec:2}, we detail our model and state our results, the hydrodynamic limit of the boundary driven process (Theorem \ref{res:hydrodynamics}; we also state two related results, Theorem \ref{infvol:hydrodynamics} and Theorem \ref{bdd:hydrodynamics}), and the law of large numbers for the conservative and non-conservative currents (Proposition \ref{res:lln_currents}).
-Sections \ref{sec:hydrodynamics} to \ref{sec:uniqueness} are devoted to the proof of Theorem \ref{res:hydrodynamics}: it is outlined in Section \ref{sec:hydrodynamics}; Section \ref{sec:specific} deals with specific entropy and Dirichlet forms, Section \ref{sec:hydro_fini} with hydrodynamics in large finite volume; Section \ref{sec:hydro_infini} deals with couplings to derive the boundary conditions in infinite volume; uniqueness of solutions is proved in Section \ref{sec:uniqueness}.
-Finally, in Section \ref{sec:currents} we prove Proposition \ref{res:lln_currents}.
+In Section \ref{sec:2}, we detail our model.
+In Section \ref{sec:results}, we state our results: the hydrodynamic limit of the boundary driven process in infinite volume is stated in Theorem \ref{res:hydrodynamics}; we also state two related results, hydrodynamics in the full space $\mathbb Z^d$ in Theorem \ref{infvol:hydrodynamics}, and in a bounded space with boundary conditions in Theorem \ref{bdd:hydrodynamics}.
+Lastly the law of large numbers for the conservative and non-conservative currents is stated in Proposition \ref{res:lln_currents}.
+For the proofs of Theorems \ref{infvol:hydrodynamics} and \ref{bdd:hydrodynamics} we refer to \cite{phd}.
+Sections \ref{sec:hydrodynamics} to \ref{sec:uniqueness} are devoted to the proof of Theorem \ref{res:hydrodynamics}: it is outlined in Section \ref{sec:hydrodynamics}; Section \ref{sec:specific} deals with specific entropy and Dirichlet forms, Section \ref{sec:hydro_fini} with hydrodynamics in large finite volume, Section \ref{sec:hydro_infini} with couplings to derive the boundary conditions in infinite volume; uniqueness of solutions is proved in Section \ref{sec:uniqueness}.
+In Section \ref{sec:currents} we prove Proposition \ref{res:lln_currents}.